selimanac/defold-daabbcc/README.md

 ### aabb.remove_group(`group_id`)

-Removes the group and cleans all AABBs and Gameobjects
+Removes the group and cleans all AABBs and Gameobjects.

 ```lua
 aabb.remove_group(enemy_group)